alisnwu/cifkit/README.md

 - High throughput analysis tools using `.cif` files for research.
 The tools analyze bonding distances, site analysis, and coordination numbers.
 - Each tool requires preprocesing, formatting, copying, moving, and sorting .cif files.
-- To streamline the above tasks, I developed `CifPy` that can be easily imported for the above tasks.
+- To streamline the above tasks, I developed `cifkit` that can be easily imported for the above tasks.

 ## Documentation